WICG/display-locking/cheatsheet.md

 ## Current status (Chromium)

+* Currently implemented with the previous name, `render-subtree` available behind the CSSRenderSubtree flag.

+  * Note that the sample code in this repo still uses `render-subtree`.
+It will be updated ASAP.

-* Initial proposal configurations are implemented, enabled by CSSIntrinsicSize runtime flag.
+* contain-intrinsic-size is implemented; enabled by CSSIntrinsicSize runtime flag.

-* contain-intrinsic-size is not implemented; it is recommended to use min-height/min-width in the interim.